wookey-project/ewok-kernel/doc/ada_spark.rst

 The EwoK microkernel is an Ada/SPARK kernel with very few lines of C.

-Why implementing Ewok in Ada ?
+Why implementing Ewok in Ada?
 ------------------------------

 Most kernels and microkernels are written in C.